codecobber/ce_Foundation_json/README.md

  Finally make sure a corresponding space exists within the json file.
+Take a look  at the acual data.json file as the one below is not displayed that same as the actual file.

 [
 {